 If the valuation is lower than the purchase price you won’t be able to borrow the full amount you applied for and will have to make up the difference.
 Let’s say you are purchasing a $500,000 property.
 You have been pre-approved for an 80% loan to value ratio, or $400,000, thus you need to contribute $100,000 of your own money plus stamp duty and legals.
 The bank values the property at $480,000 and will therefore only lend you $384,000 (ie 80% of $480,000), so you now have to contribute $116,000 of your own money in addition to stamp duty and legal fees.

 In most states, contracts have a “finance clause” which allows the purchaser to pull out of a transaction if they cannot obtain finance to their satisfaction.
 In others, there is a cooling off period which can be used in a similar way.

 Bank valuations are mostly subjective, with arguable science behind them.
 A property purchased for $600,000 may be valued by three different lenders, who will come back with three completely different valuations of, for example, $550,000, $590,000 and $605,000.
 It happens time and time again, and it’s enough to make you lose your hair as you tear it out in frustration!

 A good broker will help you navigate the valuation process and take the frustration away from the loan application by organising valuations before you lodge an application.

-The important thing to remember is that a bank valuation is quite possibly not a fair indication of the property’s actual value or representative of the price you paid for the property, so you shouldn’t immediately jump to the conclusion that you are paying too much for a property.
-However, it is comforting to know that the bank values your property on purchase price.
-It probably means that it is worth more!
+The important thing to remember is that a bank valuation is quite possibly not a fair indication of the property’s actual value or representative of the price you are paying for it, so you shouldn’t immediately jump to the conclusion that you are being overcharged.
+However, it is comforting to know that if the bank values your property on purchase price it probably means that it is worth more!